The Early Years

 By 1976, UA grew to 400 employees, so the search began to find a new Home Office.
 Within a year, staff started transitioning into the East Park Building in Dallas.

 Fast forward twenty years later to 1996, UA now had 500 employees, and it was time to move again.
-Now a Torchmark Corporation Company, United American realized adequate space for future growth was essential, so the Company moved 30 miles north of Dallas to McKinney, TX.
+United American realized adequate space for future growth was essential, so the Company moved 30 miles north of Dallas to McKinney, TX.

 Since that first employee in 1947, United American has surely come a long way.
 Our continued growth has enabled us to contract with thousands of independent brokers nationwide to provide quality and individualized service to our policyholders.